 - Problem solving

-All GISD sixth graders will have the opportunity to attend JA BizTown.
-Trip details and volunteer information will be sent home by each campus.
+All GISD sixth graders will have the opportunity to attend JA BizTown and participate in JA Adventures.
+Further information will be released.

 Attending from outside the district